bspeice/speice.io/_posts/2020-07-24-isomorphic-apps copy.md

 tags: [rust, javascript, webassembly]
 ---

+In honor of Webpack 5.0 being released and dramatically easing integration of WebAssembly, it's time to revisit previous work done to use Electron as a backend for Rust GUI applications.

 I wasn't expecting to write this, but it's 2020 and we could all use a win.
 When last I addressed using WASM + Electron to write desktop applications in Rust, there were ultimately too many issues to recommend this combination as feasible.
 Since then, there's been a lot of progress, and after